Semi-Bandit Learning for Monotone Stochastic Optimization: Introduction

 Observe that the number of nodes in policy $\sigma$ may be exponential.
 So, we are interested in ``efficient'' policies that can be implemented in polynomial-time for any realization $\bX$.
 For some stochastic problems like series systems and Pandora's box, efficient optimal policies are known.
 On the other hand, there are many problems like stochastic knapsack, matching and set-cover, where optimal policies may not be efficient: in these cases, we will focus on (efficient) {\em approximately} optimal policies.
-We use $\sigma^*$ to denote an optimal policy, and denote its expected cost by $\OPT$.
+We use $\sigma^*$ to denote an optimal policy, and denote its expected cost by $\OPT$. { To ground this abstract setup, we note that the problems described in \S\ref{sec:intro} (series testing, Pandora's box, revenue management, and posted pricing) all fit naturally into this framework: the items $[n]$ correspond to the random variables being probed, the decision tree $\sigma$ captures the adaptive probing order, and the cost function $f(\sigma, \bX)$ encodes the problem-specific objective.
+We refer the reader to \Cref{sec:apps} for a full list of applications.}

 An $\alpha$-approximation algorithm for a stochastic problem $\cP$ takes as input the probability distributions $\{\calD_i\}_{i=1}^n$ (along with any objective/constraint parameters) and returns a policy that has expected cost at most $\alpha\cdot \OPT$.
 We use the convention that for minimization problems, the approximation ratio $\alpha\ge 1$, whereas for maximization problems $\alpha\le 1$.

-\paragraph{The Online Semi-Bandit Setting} In this setting, the distributions $\calD_1, \ldots, \calD_n$ are {\em unknown} (other parameters such as the cost function and constraints are known).
+\paragraph{The Online Semi-Bandit Setting.} In this setting, the distributions $\calD_1, \ldots, \calD_n$ are {\em unknown} (other parameters such as the cost function and constraints are known).
 Moreover, we have to repeatedly solve the stochastic problem $\cP$ over $T$ time periods.
 We assume throughout the paper that $T \geq n$.
 The distributions $\{\calD_i\}_{i=1}^n$ remain the same across all $T$ periods.
 The goal is to simultaneously learn the distributions and converge to a good policy over time.
-At time $t \leq T$, we use all prior observations to present policy $\sigma^t$.
+At time $t \leq T$, we use all prior observations to compute policy $\sigma^t$.
 The policies $\sigma^t$ may be different for each time $t\in [T]$.
 We measure our learning algorithm in terms of \emph{expected total regret}.
 For minimization problems, we define it as follows.

 Here $\bx^{t}$ represents the realization at time $t$.
 For conciseness, we use $\h^{t-1}$ to denote the {\it history} until time $t$; that is, $\h^{t-1} = (\bx^1, \ldots, \bx^{t-1})$.
 Note that policy $\sigma^t$ is itself random because it depends on prior observations, i.e., on the history $\h^{t-1}$.
 The algorithm's cost at time $t$ is $f(\sigma^t, \bx^t)$, which depends additionally on the realizations $\bx^t$ at time $t$.
 We can also re-write \eqref{eq:exp-regret1} as follows.